 SVM is another learning and soft computing technique that recently applied to IDSs.
-The two unique features of SVM are good generalization ability and capability to handle high dimensional data [13].
-The basic SVM algorithm was designed for classification of objects into two classes [9], but many real world problems deal with more than two classes.
-For example, in our case, we want to classify normal traffic from direct DoS and amplification attacks.
-Therefore, we face to a three-class problem.
-In our experiments the one-against-all scheme is implemented to overcome this problem due to its lower complexity.
+The basic SVM algorithm was designed for classification of objects into two classes [7], but many real world problems deal with more than two classes.
+In our experiments the one-against-all scheme is implemented to overcome this problem.
 It constructs three binary SVM classifiers, each of which separates one class from all the rest.
 The ith SVM is trained using a training set of positive labels (+1) for ith class and negative labels (-1) for all the others.
 Finally, a sample in our testing data is classified in class, i, which has the maximum value between all three classifiers.